tagomoris/fluent-plugin-numeric-monitor/README.md

-# fluent-plugin-numeric-monitor, a plugin for [Fluentd](http://fluentd.org)
+# fluent-plugin-numeric-monitor

 ## Component

 ### NumericMonitorOutput

-Plugin to calculate min/max/avg/sum and specified percentile values (and 'num' of matched messages), which used in notifications (such as fluent-plugin-notifier)
+[Fluentd](http://fluentd.org) plugin to calculate min/max/avg/sum and specified percentile values (and 'num' of matched messages), which used in notifications (such as fluent-plugin-notifier)

 ## Configuration